 Price: Free (usually)

 Here’s the thing, folks.
 Craigslist isn’t a heavy website to use by any stretch.
 It works perfectly fine on whatever mobile browser you happened to be using these days.
 You don’t get some of the stuff like saving searches or stuff like that from the apps above.
 However, a web browser still lets you surf, search, and post ads.
 This isn’t an unreasonable solution for those who don’t frequent Craigslist on a consistent basis.
-It’s not like the site has a bunch of extra graphics or a weird UI that makes it unusable on a mobile browser.
+The site is devoid of any complex graphics or code that would make it difficult or unwieldy to surf.
 The apps above are still better experiences overall, but those four Craigslist apps are the best, and the we would recommend just using a web browser before most of the others on Google Play.
 Plus, you already have a browser.

 If we missed any great Craigslist apps for Android, tell us about them in the comments!
 You can also click here to check out our most recent app and game lists!